 “Infectious diseases kill more people worldwide than any other single cause.
 That’s one of the main reasons I focus on vaccines.
 They really have the potential for improving lives and saving lives." – Shane Crotty, Ph.D.

 Shane Crotty is a Professor with tenure in the Vaccine Discovery Division.
-Dr. Crotty's research focus is on immune system memory, with particular interest in the roles of these mechanisms in human vaccines and protection from infectious diseases.
-By better understanding these processes, Dr. Crotty hopes new and better vaccines can one day be developed, particularly against deadly diseases like HIV, malaria, West Nile virus and tuberculosis, where no good vaccines currently exist.
+Dr. Crotty's research focus is on the underlying immunology of vaccines, particularly the development of potent antibody responses and memory, with a predominant focus on the important role of CD4 T cells in these processes.
+By better understanding these processes, Dr. Crotty hopes new and better vaccines can one day be developed, particularly against deadly diseases like HIV, malaria, and tuberculosis, where no good vaccines currently exist.

 Dr. Crotty received his B.S. in Biology from the Massachusetts Institute of Technology (MIT) in 1996.
 He also received a B.S. in Writing from MIT the same year.
 Dr. Crotty undertook graduate work in virology at the University of California, San Francisco in the Program in Biological Sciences.
 There he discovered the mechanism of action of the antiviral drug ribavirin, widely used to treat chronic hepatitis C infections.
-This was important for the future development of new drugs that function like ribavirin but much better.
 Dr. Crotty earned his Ph.D. in Biochemistry and Molecular Biology in 2001.
 He then pursued postdoctoral work at the Emory University Vaccine Center with Dr. Rafi Ahmed from 2001 to 2003, studying aspects of the generation and maintenance of immune memory after viral infections.
-In 2003, he accepted a faculty position at LIAI.
+In 2003, he accepted a faculty position at LJI.

-Dr. Crotty is also the author of Ahead of the Curve, a biography of Nobel laureate scientist David Baltimore, published in 2001, and reviewed in The Wall Street Journal, Nature, The Washington Post, Journal of the American Medical Association (JAMA), Nature Medicine, Publishers Weekly, and Discover Magazine.
+Dr. Crotty is also the author of Ahead of the Curve, a biography of Nobel laureate scientist David Baltimore, published in 2001, and reviewed in The Wall Street Journal, Nature, The Washington Post, The Journal of the American Medical Association (JAMA), Nature Medicine, and Discover Magazine.

 Shane Crotty, Ph.D., and his team study immunity against infectious diseases.
 They investigate how the immune system remembers infections and vaccines.
 By remembering infections and vaccines, the body is protected from becoming infected in the future.
 Vaccines are one of the most cost-effective medical treatments in modern civilization and are responsible for saving millions of lives.
 Yet, good vaccines are very difficult to design, and very few new vaccines have been made in the past 10 years.
 A better understanding of immune memory will facilitate the ability to make new vaccines.

 Most vaccines work because they generate antibodies.
 Dr. Crotty recently made a seminal finding in how this process occurs (Science 2009).
 Dr. Crotty said it has been well established that antibody production is a multi-step process that involves interactions between several cellular players, key among them CD4 "helper" T cells, which are disease-fighting white blood cells that tell other cells to produce antibodies in response to infections.
-"There were different flavors of these CD4 helper T cells and, for many years, we, in the scientific community, thought that one of the four varieties of CD4 helper type 2 cells (known as TH-2 cells) triggered the antibody process.
-But about 10 years ago, scientists realized this was incorrect and that there must exist a fifth variety of CD4 helper T cell that initiated antibody production.
-It was named TFH."
+"There were different flavors of these CD4 helper T cells and, for many years, we, in the scientific community, thought that one variety of CD4 helper cells (known as Th2 cells) triggered the antibody process.
+But about 10 years ago, scientists realized this was incorrect and that there must exist a new variety of CD4 helper T cell that initiated antibody production.
+It was named Tfh."

 Dr. Crotty's group also tested the finding by using a cellular mechanism to turn off the BCL6 gene.
 BLIMP1 is a potent antagonist of BCL6 expressed by some T cells.
-Turning off the gene stopped the production of the TFH cells.
-"Without this genetic trigger, no TFH cells were produced and consequently no antibodies."
-The researchers also found that the more TFH cells produced, the greater the antibody response.
+Turning off the gene stopped the production of the Tfh cells.
+"Without this genetic trigger, no Tfh cells were produced and consequently no antibodies."
+The researchers also found that the more Tfh cells produced, the greater the antibody response.
+The laboratory is now internationally recognized as a leader in Tfh cell biology, having identified the central role of Bcl6 in Tfh cells, and elucidated critical aspects of Tfh cellular and molecular biology in mice, non-human primates, and humans, including studies of SAP, ICOS,STAT5, IL-2, Blimp-1, Maf, Itch, Ccnt1, Cdk9, and PD-1, among others.

 Unusual features of vaccinia virus extracellular virion form neutralization resistance revealed in human antibody responses to the smallpox vaccine.
 J Virol.
 2013